Santhoshpitchai/curemate-/README.md

 # Curemate Health Hub

-This project is a responsive healthcare e-commerce website built with HTML, CSS, JavaScript, and Bootstrap.
-It features a clean, modern design with interactive components for an engaging user experience.
+A modern healthcare e-commerce website built with vanilla HTML, CSS, and JavaScript.
+This project showcases a clean, responsive design with interactive components for an engaging user experience.

 ## Features